When it comes to easy, fun and unique treats, this Walking Strawberry Pretzel Salad is a hand-held version of the classic potluck dessert!

 - 1 cup frozen whipped topping (Cool Whip), thawed

-- 2 tablespoon crushed pretzels, for garnish optional
+- 2 Tbsp crushed pretzels, for garnish optional

 - Place the pudding mix and the cold milk in a large bowl.